alexfernandez/alexfernandez.github.io/permanent/cv.md

 ---
 title: Curriculum Vitae of Alex Fernández
 subtitle: 'My Story So Far'
-footer: Published on 2016-08-17, last edited on 2016-08-17.
+footer: Published on 2016-08-17, last edited on 2016-08-18.
   [Comments, improvements?](https://twitter.com/pinchito)
 ---

 ![My visage while at work](pics/profile.jpg "Alex Fernández")

-A few months ago I deleted my LinkedIn account, after the disgraceful password leak and the Microsoft buyout.
-In its place I have collected my professional experience in this page.
+I have collected my professional experience in this page.
 Instead of just listing months and positions
 I will try to narrate my story.
 Thus the unconventional "from past to present" structure.